 The image of John the Baptist, dressed in camel hair and eating locusts, preaching the message of repentance and authentic sorrow for sins, provides a stark contrast to the marketing images flooding us of jolly Santas, piles of presents, and delicious foods.
-I can understand why marketers find Santas and reindeer more appealing for sales than a desert ascetic speaking about sin, but the ubiquitous advertising easily obscures the serious spiritual work we are meant to do.
-People also feel increased pressures to prepare for Christmas by finding the perfect gifts within the time constraints of frantic schedules and limited budgets.
+I can understand why marketers find Santa and reindeer more appealing for sales than a desert ascetic speaking about sin, but the ubiquitous advertising easily obscures the serious spiritual work we are meant to do.
+People also feel ever more pressure to prepare for Christmas by finding the perfect gifts within the time constraints of frantic schedules and limited budgets.
 Nevertheless, the Gospel writers remind us that preparation for Christmas is ultimately preparation for the Incarnation of God our Savior.
 He brings the gift of heaven, but we must prepare ourselves to receive that gift through repentance.

 The push to start Christmas sales has lamentably encroached on Thanksgiving and even cast a shadow over Halloween.
-However, it has completely replaced Advent in our culture.
-It has become increasingly difficult to make the weeks leading up to Christmas a time of introspection, increased prayer, and sacrifice.
-By the time Catholics celebrate Christmas on the Eve of Christmas day and for the two weeks following it, the rest of the culture has already moved on and we feel we are celebrating alone.
+Even worse, it has completely usurped Advent in our culture, making it seem nearly impossible in the four weeks leading up to Christmas to make time for introspection, increased prayer, and sacrifice.
+On the flip side, by the time Catholics celebrate Christmas on the Eve of Christmas day and for the two weeks following it, the rest of the culture has already moved on and we feel we are celebrating alone.

-So how can we balance living in the culture that we do and still honor the important process of conversion Advent is meant to procure?
+So how can we balance living in the culture that we do, and still honor the important process of conversion Advent is meant to procure?
 We can no longer wait to buy a Christmas tree until December 23rd because there won’t be any left.
-We can’t leave them up for the duration of the Liturgical Christmas season because the tree will be a fire hazard at that point, plus we will have missed our road side tree pick up provided by our garbage companies.
+We can’t leave them up for the duration of the Liturgical Christmas season because the tree will be a fire hazard at that point, plus we will have missed our road-side tree pick up provided by our garbage companies.
 Each person must determine how to be “in the world but not of the world” (cf. 1 John 2) in their own situation.
-For myself, I have surrendered this battle and get a tree the weekend after Thanksgiving.
+For myself, I have surrendered the Christmas tree battle and get one the weekend after Thanksgiving.
 I love Christmas trees, and if I’m going to go to all the work of decorating it with the kids, I want it to last as long as possible!
-I also must admit that I look forward to the Hallmark Christmas movies that start up on Thanksgiving and, if possible, make a weekend of it with my mother and my daughter.
+I also must admit that I look forward to the Hallmark Christmas movies that start up on Thanksgiving and, if possible, make a weekend of it during Advent with my mother and my daughter.
 Black Friday deals make Christmas gifts more affordable although I am too exhausted on Cyber Mondays to get online after work.
-However, I reserve some Christmas feasting for Christmas.
+However, I reserve some Christmas feasting for the real Christmas season.
 I play Christmas music all the way to the Epiphany even though secular stations have returned to their normal broadcasting.
-I keep my Christmas decorations out (with the exception of the live tree).
+I keep my Christmas decorations out (except for the live tree).
 In my classroom at school I leave Christmas lights up in my room until Lent, reminding the kids that Jesus is the Light of the World.

 Fasting and almsgiving can further be applied in our interactions with one another.
-Christmas get-togethers bring out the best and worst in people.
+Christmas get-togethers bring out the best and the worst in people.
 The heightened social contact creates situations for enjoyable fellowship but also tense discord.
 Here we can practice the spiritual works of mercy.
-We can fast from gossip and to give encouragement; to fast from pettiness and to bear wrongs patiently, to fast from competitiveness and to give comfort.
-When we encounter persons we find annoying, frustrating, or difficult to be around, we can reflect on the compassion of the Lord, who became man, for love of that same person.
+We can fast from gossip and give encouragement, fast from pettiness and bear wrongs patiently, fast from competitiveness and offer warmth.
+When we encounter someone, we find annoying, frustrating, or difficult to be around, we can reflect on the compassion of the Lord, who became man, for love of that same person.
 When we are moved by the generosity and love of others towards ourselves, we can praise Christ as we tangibly experience His love in our own lives.

 Advent has become an uphill battle, but the view from the top makes climbing it worth all the effort it took to get there.
-This Advent I hope we can find a way to prepare our hearts and our lives for Christ a little more in some small way.
-I hope we acknowledge and surrender to Him sins we need Him to heal.
+This Advent I hope you can find a way to prepare your heart and your life for Christ a little more in some small way.
+I hope you experience the peace from repenting of sin to receive His generous healing.
 Let’s demonstrate our authentic gratitude for his grace through prayer and acts of love.
-Finally, let’s try to keep Christ in Christmas, and John the Baptist in Advent.
+Let’s try to keep Christ in Christmas, and John the Baptist in Advent.